-(3) Pedestrian Refuge
+(3) Pedestrian Refuge.
 Pedestrian refuge islands allow pedestrians to cross fewer lanes at a time while judging conflicts separately.
 They also provide a refuge so slower pedestrians can wait for a gap in traffic while reducing total crossing distance.

-At unsignalized intersections in rural city/town centers (rural main streets), suburban, or urban areas, a pedestrian refuge should be provided between opposing traffic where pedestrians are allowed to cross 2 or more through traffic lanes in one direction of travel, at marked or unmarked crosswalks.
+At unsignalized intersections in rural towns (rural main streets), suburban, or urban areas, a pedestrian refuge should be provided between opposing traffic where pedestrians are allowed to cross 2 or more through traffic lanes in one direction of travel, at marked or unmarked crosswalks.
 Pedestrian islands at signalized crosswalks should be considered, taking into account crossing distance and pedestrian activity.
-Note that signalized pedestrians to cross.
+Note that signalized pedestrian crossings must be timed to allow for pedestrians to cross.
 See the California MUTCD, Chapter 4E, for further guidance.